Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Strategic value

-Intangible assets can provide important strategic advantages, such as protection against competition, improved brand image, and access to new markets.
+Intangible assets can provide important strategic benefits, such as protection from competition, enhanced brand image, and access to new markets.
 They can also generate future revenue through licensing and royalties.

 Concrete example